Wondermondo 🢖 World 🢖 Wonders of Africa 🢖 Wonders of Nigeria

 Bauchi

 Artificial caves – former dwellings.
-In total in the sandstone wall are carved 59 such dwellings, some contain rock paintings and engravings.
+In total into the sandstone wall are carved 59 such dwellings, some containing rock paintings, and engravings.
 Discovered in 1980.

 Birnin Kudu rock art